roastercode/MAAS/README.md

       .
 Log all the analysis
 	- CryptoSteg - Encryption + Steganography of your data
 	  .
 Encrypt / Decrypt your data + use steganography solution to improve security level of all your target
-	- Install - It offer you the way to install the software you wish on all your target
+	- MI (Mass Install) - It offer you the way to install the software you wish on all your target
 	- Remove - It offer you the way to remove the software you wish on all your target
 	- Update - It offer you the way to update / upgrade all your target